szkrd/job-interviews/NOTES.md

 ## Testing components with @input and @output with a wrapper component

 If setting the @input directly is not enough, one can easily create a fake wrapper.
+Without a wrapper NgOnChanges will not fire, SImpleChanges must be triggered manually.

 [source](./src/app/components/search-form/search-form.component.spec.ts)